wuriyanto48/py-websocket-from-scratch/README.md

-# Writing Websocket server from scrath with Python
+# Writing Websocket server from scratch with Python

 > This repo is only for my research purposes to create a websocket server from scratch